yeungjor/jordan-yeung-capstone-diamond-keeper/README.md

 Scope your project as a sprint.
 Break down the tasks that will need to be completed and map out timeframes for implementation.
 Think about what you can reasonably complete before the due date.
 The more detail you provide, the easier it will be to build.

+Week 1:

+- Create migrations and seeds with 3 sample game data and 11 sample player data

-- Create server
+- Create server side
   - express routing

+Week 2:

-- Create client
+- Create client side
   - boilerplate, components
-- Create migrations

-- Create seed with 3 sample game data and 11 sample player data

--
+  - link server and client

 ## Nice-to-haves

 Your project will be marked based on what you committed to in the above document.
 Under nice-to-haves, you can list any additional features you may complete if you have extra time, or after finishing.

+- AI - time dependant
+- create batting line-up
 - authentication
 - input player stats such as at bats, hits, walks, slugging, averages, totals etc.
 - view player stats for specific game/ total season/ total career